NSCF/SvelteSpecifyLabels/README.md

 When it's done, type `cd sveltespecifylabels` in the command window and enter, then `npm install` and enter, then `npm run dev` and enter.
 The command window will show you a URL that you need to copy and paste into your web browser, and press enter.

 You only need to do the clone and install once.
 Then each time you want to make labels, just open the command window in the SvelteSpecifyLabels folder, and run `npm run dev`.
 Make sure to check the GitHub repo from time to time for updates.
-If there are updates since you last used the tool, run `git pull` and `npm install` to before running `npm run dev`.
+If there are updates since you last used the tool, run `git pull` before running `npm run dev`.
+If it breaks after a pull, try `npm install` before `npm run dev` as there may be new dependencies included.

 ## Usage
-Drag and drop a CSV file with your specimen data onto the grey block on the screen and then use the various options to customize your labels as you would like.
-Your settings will be saved on the machine for future use (but you will have to set everything again if you make labels on a different computer).
-When you press print, remember to set the page size and margins in the print window as required (try not to waste label paper).
+When the app is running in your browser go to Info (menu bar at the top) for usage instructions.

 ***Rest assured that none of your data is saved anywhere or sent over the internet.
 You (or someone who knows Javascript) are welcome to check the code in this repo to confirm this.***